Jason and the Heroes of Mount Olympus

 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment.
-The series is not available on Disney+.

 Series overview

 Jason is a twelve-year-old with fantasies of becoming a hero just like those in the mythological battles of the Ancient World.
 He is in for a surprise as his dreams become a reality when he climbs to the top of Mount Olympus and fulfills an ancient prophecy, turning Jason into the “chosen one”.
 Jupiter, King of the Immortals, gives him the Belt of Orion which allows him to exist on Mount Olympus and gives him control of the universe.
 The evil Dracchus seeks the all-powerful amulet and it is up to Jason to keep the belt and save Mount Olympus!